Advanced Corporate Finance

 Run by Bangor Business School

 Semester 1 & 2

 Overall aims and purpose

 The module examines the theory and practice of corporate investment and financial decisions.
-Topics include: mean-variance analysis, option pricing, capital structure, dividend policy, efficient capital markets, agency theory, mergers and restructuring.
+Topics include: capital structure, dividend policy, efficient capital markets, agency theory, mergers and restructuring, foreign exchange and interest rate risk.
 Particular emphasis will be placed on topical areas within corporate governance and investments.

 Demonstrate knowledge and awareness of corporate finance issues by examining both empirical and theoretical research.

-Apply insights from corporate finance theory through case studies.
+Apply insights from corporate finance theory to solve numerical problems.